-New research by Kent astrophysicists reveals vital clues about the role recycling plays in the formation of life in our universe.
+New research by University of Kent astrophysicists reveals vital clues about the role recycling plays in the formation of life in our universe.

-In their paper ‘Numerical simulations of wind-driven protoplanetary nebulae – I. near-infrared emission’, which was published by the Royal Astronomical Society on September 12, 2019, Professor Michael Smith and PhD student Igor Novikov have discovered this vital missing link.
-By carrying out 2-D modelling on their Forge supercomputer, which mapped the pattern of light emitted from stars under different environmental conditions, the research team were able to understand how the material ejected is transferred and mixed with interstellar gas to form new astronomical objects.
+In their paper ‘Numerical simulations of wind-driven protoplanetary nebulae – II.
+Signatures of atomic emission’, which was published by the Royal Astronomical Society on September 12, 2019, Professor Michael Smith and PhD student Igor Novikov have discovered this vital missing link.
+By carrying out 2-D modeling on their Forge supercomputer, which mapped the pattern of light emitted from stars under different environmental conditions, the research team were able to understand how the material ejected is transferred and mixed with interstellar gas to form new astronomical objects.

 The study revealed how the gas and energy expelled by stars are returned to the universe, and in what forms.
 It found that the elements produced by dying stars are transferred through a process of fragmentation and recycled into new stars and planets.